BodiAugustus/dev_site_2022/README.md

 #79.
 Created a getGas abstraction for use with withdrawl/send payment transactions.
 Created getBalance and toBN functions as well.

 #80.
 Created stopContract and resumeContract functions to shut down/restart SC after deployment if required.
 Created onlyWhenNotStopped modifier.

+#81.
+Created functionality to allow funds to be sent to the SC along with withdrawal ability using receive and withdrawal functions.
+Created emergencyWithdraw function.
+Created selfDestruct function to erase SC from chain.